Rubinjo/HWGAN/dataset/DATA_GUIDE.md

 ### Custom Dataset

 1. Create a main dataset directory `dataset/folder_name/`, folder_name can be any folder name without spaces.
 2. Put all images of your custom dataset into the created folder (`dataset/folder_name/`).
-Multiple subfolders in this main folder (`folder_name`) is also supported and should result in the same result.
+Multiple subfolders in this main folder (`folder_name`) is also supported and should result in the same outcome.
 3. Run the train.py command with `data` as argument, so command: `python train.py -data folder_name`.
 For more details on run arguments have a look at our [README](../README.md).